juanmcloaiza/astroquery/docs/eso/eso_apex.rst

     913029
      [astroquery.eso.core]

-We now query for raw data from the APEX instrument, using the proposal ID we retrieved from the previous query.

-In this case, we know there is only **one** APEX proposal ID, but if there were multiple IDs, we would need to loop through them.

 Query Raw APEX data
 ===================

 We now query for raw data from the APEX instrument, using the proposal ID we retrieved from the previous query.

-In this case, we know there is only **one** APEX proposal ID, but if there were multiple IDs, we would need to loop through them.

 .. doctest-remote-data::